Ripley6811/FEND-Map-Project/README.md

 ## Overview
-This is a map showing places that I like to go to and my photography from around where I live in Nanzhi, Taiwan.
+This is a map web site showing places that I like to go to and my photography from around where I live in Nanzhi, Taiwan.
 This web site uses the Google Maps, Google Street View Image, Flickr, and Foursquare APIs.
 It also uses Bootstrap and Knockout.js for styling and showing a dynamic list of links.

 Features:
 - **Clickable map markers** display images and short descriptions.